 2. Find The Triggers.
 We have triggers for everything, be it anxiety, sadness, or temptation.
 Find what triggers your habit and remove it from your life.
 Sometimes that means avoiding songs that take you back to a dark place, going to certain places, seeing specific people or even a time of the day.
 Rearrange your schedule – and essentially your life – to remove as much memory of your past.

 3. Substitute.
 Remove the bad and add in the good.
-Try exercising, eating instead of smoking, hanging out with positive people as opposed to negative ones or find an art form to help you convey your emotions when you find yourself stressed or tempted.
+Try exercising, eating instead of smoking, hanging out with positive people as opposed to negative ones or find an art form to help you convey your emotions when you find yourself stressed.
 Analyze your bad habit and realize how much of your day and overall thought process it consumes, then make a plan to fill that empty space before actually attempting it.

 4. Change your mindset.
 If you’re not confident you can beat your habit, there’s a very good chance you can’t.
 You know you’re more capable then your report card reveals and more accomplished then the impossible level of Angry Birds insists.
 Keep in mind the famous quote by Henry Ford, whether you think you can or you can’t – you’re right.
-Visualize your success, use a positive language and you will be able to achieve your goal.
+Visualize your success, use a positive language and you’ll be able to achieve your goal.

 5. Say a Proper Goodbye.
 People aren’t unrealistic.
 They know how challenging it is to quit something cold turkey, so don’t expect this of yourself.
 Set a day you want to be clean by and start a gradual fade out.
 Take the time to say a proper goodbye.
 Send a letter or write one, without sending it.
 Have a bonfire to burn haunting memories or even go on vacation.
 This will allow you to draw a clear line of your life before and your life after.